Legal Advice for Police Questioning — 19 results

 Ask to Talk to a Lawyer 1.
 Tell the person who has arrested you that you want to talk to your lawyer.
 Repeat this request to every officer who speaks to you.
 What to Do Next 2.
 Identify... more

-Written by attorney Elizabeth Carpenter, almost 3 years ago.
+Written by attorney Elizabeth Carpenter, about 3 years ago.

 Do I have to answer questions if the police stop me while I am walking on the street?